 - Wash your hands thoroughly with soap and warm water

 - If you or anyone you live with has a high temperature, a new continuous cough or a loss/change to your sense of smell or taste, stay at home and request a coronavirus test

 - Continue to follow the social distancing guidelines by staying 1 metre away from people not in your household

 For anyone who has been ‘shielding’ during the UK lockdown, guidelines will start to ease from 1st August.
 These individuals can start to meet up with other households but will still need to take extra precautions.
 More information about the current and intended guidelines for vulnerable groups can be found here.

 With careful planning and by checking the UK government’s guidelines, the summer holidays can still be enjoyed.
-At Heritage Healthcare, our care teams are dedicated to keeping our clients safe within their own home.
-To find out how we can support you and your loved ones at home, please visit our website here or find your nearest office here.
+At Heritage Healthcare Epsom our care team are dedicated to keeping our clients safe within their own home.
+To find out how we can support you and your loved ones at home, please visit our website here or contact our team by clicking here.